IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 The **JWT Token Option** uses JSON Web Token encoding of the Token issued by the Authorization Server.
 The JSON Web Token constraints are defined in [Volume 2: 3.71.6.1 JSON Web Token](#37161-json-web-token)

-The **Token Introspection Option** uses an opaque token, and uses the ITI-102 Token Introspection transaction to convert an opaque token into the [Volume 2: 3.71.6.1 JSON Web Token](#37161-json-web-token) encoding.
-The opaque token is smaller so as to be more efficient to communicate, but does require the Token Introspection transaction to get the details.
-These tradeoffs are sometimes an advantage.
+The **Token Introspection Option** uses the ITI-102 Token Introspection transaction to convert a token into the [Volume 2: 3.71.6.1 JSON Web Token](#37161-json-web-token) encoding.
+Token introspection allows for custom token formats and re-evaluation of tokens after commission (enabling features like token revocation), at the cost of intrespection calls to the authorization server.

 Table 34.2-1: IUA - Actors and Options